Representations of dynamical systems on Banach spaces not containing $l_1$: The main results

-(2) $\Leftrightarrow$ (3): Let $A$ be a $G$-invariant point separating Rosenthal family for $X$.
+(2) $\Rightarrow$ (3): Let $A$ be a $G$-invariant point separating Rosenthal family for $X$.
 We will show that there exists a $G$-invariant point separating Rosenthal family for $B^*$.
-Produce inductively the sequence $A_n:= A_1 \cdot A_1 \cdots A_1$, where $A_1:=A$.
-We can suppose that $A$ contains the constant function $1$.
-We can show by diagonal arguments (use Fact \ref{t:Talagr}) that $A_n$ is also a Rosenthal family for $X$.
-Then it is easy to show that the $G$-invariant family $M:=\cup_n 2^{-n}A_n$ is Rosenthal for $X$.
+Produce inductively the sequence $A_n:= A_1 \cdot A_1 \cdots A_1$ ($n$-times), where $A_1:=A$.
+We can suppose that $A \subset B_{C(X)}$ and contains the constant function $1$.
+We can show by diagonal arguments (use Fact \ref{t:Talagr} or Prop \ref{p:aft}) that $A_n$ is also a Rosenthal family for $X$.
+Furthermore (by the same results) it is easy to show that the $G$-invariant family $M:=\cup_n 2^{-n}A_n$ is Rosenthal for $X$.
 By Stone-Weierstrass theorem the algebra $span(M)$ (linear span of $M$ in $C(X)$) is dense in $C(X)$.
 This implies that $M$ itself separates the points of $B^*$.
 By Proposition \ref{p:from X to B*}, $M$ is a ($G$-invariant) Rosenthal family for $B^*$.
 Now we apply the part (1) $\Leftrightarrow$ (2) to the case of $(G,B^*)$.

 (3) $\Rightarrow$ (4) and (4) $\Rightarrow$ (1) are obvious. \end{proof}